 What is red, black and pink all over?
 How about the 1969 Hot Wheels Redline Volkswagen Bus!
 Never making it into the public arena, there were only a few dozen created from the prototype.
-It is rumoured that one of these little beauties was recently found and purchased for a mere $72,000!
-Hot Wheels have been an iconic toys for kids of all ages since they hit the track with wheels spinning in 1968.
+It is rumored that one of these little beauties was recently found and purchased for a mere $72,000!
+Hot Wheels have been an iconic toy for kids of all ages since they hit the track with wheels spinning in 1968.
 Being some of the fastest little vehicles in the world, they still get the adrenaline pumping!
 Just thinking about these little beauties zooming down that amazing orange plastic race track will bring back that good old feeling of excitement.
-Park yourself right in the Hot W heels, Matchbox, Slot Car, etc. section in the World\’s Largest Toy Museum and let the good times roll!
+Park yourself right in the Hot W heels, Matchbox, Slot Car, etc. section in the World’s Largest Toy Museum and let the good times roll!

 Okay there Mouseketeers, sing along now.

 When it comes to Disney there is no other character who comes to mind more often than that adorable, friendly little guy known as Mickey Mouse.
 Mickey waddled his way into the public’s heart in 1928 in the animated cartoon Steamboat Willie, and he still holds that special place for many of us today.
 But let’s not forget Mickey’s girlfriend Minnie Mouse, his pet dog Pluto, and his best friends Donald Duck and Goofy.
 And of course in a case close by, you will find Snow White with her Seven Dwarfs as well as other familiar Disney friends.
 Before you know it, you’ll be heading for Disneyland just to give these old friends great big hugs!